Salim Hatum: Early life

-Hatum was born in the village of Dhibin near the town of Salkhad in the Jabal al-Druze region of Syria, during French Mandatory rule.
+Hatum was born in the village of Dhibin near the town of Salkhad in the Jabal al-Druze region of southern Syria, during French Mandatory rule.
 His family were followers of the Druze religion.
 Historian Hanna Batatu describes Hatum's family as part of the "middle landed class," while historian Patrick Seale describes them "poor."
 His father had been a director of the census in the area.

 Military and political career

 Early career and 1963 coup

 Hatum began his military career in the Homs Military Academy, where he also joined the Ba'ath Party, an Arab nationalist movement, headed by Michel Aflaq.
 After graduating he became an officer in the Syrian Army, with the rank of captain.
 In 1958 Syria and Egypt merged under the leadership of Gamal Abdel Nasser to form the United Arab Republic.
 In September 1961 the union was ended after a coup by secessionist officers in Syria.
 Arab nationalist officers sought to topple the secessionist government of Nazim al-Qudsi and formed an alliance within the military to launch a coup in 1963.
-Hatum was one of the few Ba'athist officers among the Arab nationalists in the army during this period, although the Ba'athists were the most organized force unofficially headed by a secretive grouping known as the Military Committee and officially, if only nominally, organized by the political party under Alfaq.
+Hatum was one of the few Ba'athist officers among the Arab nationalists in the army during this period, although the Ba'athists were the most organized force unofficially headed by a secretive grouping known as the Military Committee and officially, if only nominally, organized by the political party under Aflaq.

 On 7–8 March 1963 Ziad al-Hariri, an independent unionist officer, headed the coup by leading the takeover of Damascus, capturing several strategic points in the city.
 Meanwhile, Hatum led the unionists' capture of the city's radio station.
 It then broadcast that the National Council for the Revolutionary Command had replaced the secessionist government and that it was reinstating several discharged Ba'athist officers into the army, including all of those on the Military Committee, which at that time was made of Muhammad Umran, Salah Jadid, Hafez al-Assad, Abd al-Karim al-Jundi and Ahmad al-Mir.
 Following the coup's success, Hatum was appointed to the Military Committee, which was expanded to include more members.
 He was subsequently promoted to the rank of major.
 In addition to the commando unit he headed prior to the coup, Hatum was also made the commander of the army garrisons posted near the strategic radio and television stations.

 Hatum was elected as a member of the Regional Command of the Syrian Regional Branch on 1 August 1965, serving one term that lasted until 19 December of that year.
 That year, he also served on the military tribunal to try Israeli spy Eli Cohen.